 Low-impact Outdoor Recreation

 High up in the Sierra Nevada mountains, Lake Tahoe offers a lot of outdoor recreational activities in the summertime.
-When the valleys below are piping hot and finding cool shelter is the priority, Tahoe often offers a cooler climate that is conducive to a casual stroll in the woods.
-In my opinion the best way to stroll through the woods and enjoy Lake Tahoe’s natural scenery first-hand is to play disc-golf, A.K.A.
+When the valleys below are piping hot and finding cooler temps is the priority, Tahoe often offers an ideal climate that is conducive to a casual stroll in the woods.
+In my opinion, the best way to stroll through the woods and enjoy Lake Tahoe’s natural scenery first-hand is to play disc-golf, A.K.A.
 “Frisbee-golf” or sometimes called “Hippie-golf”.
 The moniker “hippie-golf” is certainly a fun take on a fun game but it doesn’t reflect the broad range of participants that enjoy this sport nationwide, from rank beginners to professional disc-golfers, from small children to retirees.

 Disc Golf Basics